Are you brewing coffee at home? If you are, then you should always grind your own coffee beans. It gives the cup of coffee more flavors.

 A big problem with manual coffee grinders is the ground’s consistency.
 Typically, other grinders are not as consistent because they wobble a lot.
 Although not completely resolving the problem, the Handground Precision tackles this with a wider base with grip pads at the bottom for better grip.

-The grinder also reduces internal wobbling by joining the burrs to a sturdy steel axle that’s mounted to 3 point locations.
-Due to this commitment to detail, the coffee grinder can withstand a lot of movement internally, giving you a consistent grind that can rival commercial grinders (as said before).
+The grinder also reduces the internal burr wobble by joining the burrs to a sturdy steel axle that’s mounted to 3 point locations.
+Due to this commitment to detail, the coffee grinder can withstand a lot of movement internally.
+This gives you a consistent particle size across the entire grind range, quality that can rival commercial grinders (as said before).

 Despite all the amazing improvements, the Handground Precision still comes with some inconsistency on coarser settings.
 When grinding coffee for French Press, I noticed the grind was visibly (fairly) inconsistent.
 To my knowledge, there’s no way to fine-tune or tweak it to get the right measurements at the moment.
 Overall, I think this machine is designed to focus more on the finer grinds.

 With the design and build-quality of the grinder, it certainly is a step up from its competitors.
 Companies like Hario make a bulbously shaped grinder, and Porlex makes a very narrow grinder.
 Both shapes make it difficult to grip and control when you grind.